This is the multi-page printable view of this section. Click here to print.

 At different times different metrics will be of interest.

-For that reason Butler SOS stores all metrics from Sense in a time-series databse (InfluxDB and Prometheus both supported), from which dashboards, reports etc can then be created using tools such as Grafana.
+For that reason Butler SOS stores all metrics from Sense in a time-series databse (InfluxDB and Prometheus both supported), from which dashboards, reports etc can be created using tools such as Grafana.

 If you don’t fancy InfluxDB or Prometheus, Qlik Sense metrics and events can also be sent to New Relic for storage and visualisation.